sfoster-prodigy/Zero-Trust-Maturity/Zero-Trust-Maturity-Assessment-Questions.md

     - Initial: Cloud identity is federated with on-premises Active Directory using Microsoft Entra Connect pass-through authentication or ADFS integration.
 This setup allows for real-time authentication requests to be passed directly to the on-premises Active Directory, enabling users to use their existing credentials for cloud services.
     - Advanced: Cloud identity is federated with on-premises Active Directory using Microsoft Entra Connect password hash synchronization.
 This approach synchronizes user password hashes from the on-premises Active Directory to the cloud, allowing for rapid authentication without direct access to the on-premises AD at the time of sign-in.
     - Optimal: Cloud identity is fully integrated with on-premises Active Directory through Microsoft Entra Connect, utilizing both password hash synchronization and seamless SSO with Conditional Access policies.
 This optimal setup leverages the best aspects of both advanced authentication mechanisms and introduces dynamic access controls based on user behavior, location, device health, and other risk factors.
+    - Optimal: Cloud identity is fully integrated with on-premises Active Directory through Microsoft Entra Connect, utilizing both password hash synchronization and seamless SSO with Conditional Access policies.
+This optimal setup leverages the best aspects of both advanced authentication mechanisms and introduces dynamic access controls based on user behavior, location, device health, and other risk factors.

   - Is Microsoft Entra ID being utilized to protect against security threats such as brute force, DDoS, and password spray attacks through specific authentication options?
     - Legacy: Microsoft Entra ID is not actively utilized for protecting against common security threats like brute force, DDoS, and password spray attacks.
 Authentication mechanisms are basic, lacking advanced security features, leaving systems vulnerable to these types of cyber threats.